Cumulocity-IoT/apama-streaming-analytics-docker-samples/image/README.md

 engine_* tools etc.

-The Docker build instruction should be run from the root of your Software AG installation, for example '/opt/softwareag/'.
+The Docker build instruction should be run from the root of your Software AG installation, for example '/opt/cumulocity/'.
 From that directory, Docker can be asked to build the image using instructions from the Dockerfile:

 > docker build --tag apama --file ./Apama/samples/docker/image/Dockerfile .

-Docker will output its progress, and after a minute or so will exit with a message like:
+Docker will output its progress, and after a minute or so will exit with a success code, and no errors logged.

-Successfully built 739214af8fb3

 The instructions in the Dockerfile create an image containing the minimal contents from your installation that are necessary to run Apama executables.